linagora/tmail-flutter/docs/adr/0109-oversize-attachment-recovery-seam.md

 - A picked file is read the same way whatever uploads it.
 - It streams from the file's path when the platform has a file system.
 - It reads from the file's bytes otherwise, which on web is always.
+- Streaming keeps a multi-gigabyte file off the heap, so mobile can attach one.
+- On web the picker materialises the whole file before any reader runs (`withData: PlatformInfo.isWeb` in `local_file_picker_interactor.dart`).
+- So the web ceiling is the browser heap, and lifting it is a picker change.
 - A file carrying neither is an error, not a silently empty body.
 - It is lifted out of the JMAP uploader's body builder, so both destinations share one reader.